jamesduv9/happy_circuits/README.md

 ...
 ```
 ## Known Issues
-- The Genie Parser for "show ip bgp received-routes", doesn't not provide routes.
-Will update this with some custom regex instead.
+- The Genie parser for "show ip bgp neighbor x.x.x.x routes" provides the routes received without CIDR notation.
+Because of this the script only verifies that the received route is matched without prefix length.
+For example if you want to test that you receive 10.1.1.0/24, and you instead only receive 10.1.1.0/30, the test will still return as passed.